vojty/feather-gb/README.md

 Based on React & TypeScript in general

 - Standard - **WIP** WebAssembly with some stylesheets
-- Debugger - WebAssembly with egui (using webgl as banckend)
+- Debugger - WebAssembly with egui (using webgl as backend)

 ## Test results